abashandy-github/shm_queue/Readme.txt

 ============

-This repository contains experimental proof-of-concept- code that implements few point-to-multipiont  IPC mechanism where there is one sender process and one or more receiving processes
+This repository contains experimental proof-of-concept- code that implements few point-to-point and point-to-multipiont IPC mechanisms where there is one sender process and one or more receiving processes

 Overview